Emergency Response Guidebook

 The Emergency Response Guidebook: A Guidebook for First Responders During the Initial Phase of a Dangerous Goods/Hazardous Materials Transportation Incident (ERG) is used by emergency response personnel (such as firefighters, paramedics and police officers) in Canada, Mexico, and the United States when responding to a transportation emergency involving hazardous materials.
 First responders in Argentina, Brazil, and Colombia have recently begun using the ERG as well.
-It is produced by the United States Department of Transportation, Transport Canada, and the Secretariat of Communications and Transportation (Mexico).
-The principal authors of the ERG are Transport Canada's Michel Cloutier and U.S. DOT's George Cushmac.
+It is produced by the United States Department of Transportation's Pipeline and Hazardous Materials Safety Administration, Transport Canada, and the Secretariat of Communications and Transportation (Mexico).